Gender and the Effect of Working Hours on Firm-Sponsored Training

 Using employees' longitudinal data, we study the effect of working hours on the propensity of firms to sponsor training of their employees.
 We show that, whereas male part-time workers are less likely to receive training than male full-timers, part-time working women are as likely to receive training as full-time working women.
 Although we cannot rule out gender-working time specific monopsony power, we speculate that the gender-specific effect of working hours on training has to do with gender-specific stereotyping.
 In the Netherlands, for women it is common to work part-time.
 More than half of the prime age female employees work part-time.
 Therefore, because of social norms, men working part-time could send a different signal to their employer than women working part-time.
 This might generate a different propensity of firms to sponsor training of male part-timers than female part-timers.

-Keywords: part-time employment, working hours, firm-sponsored training, gender
+Keywords: part-time employment, working hours, firm-sponsored training, gender, human capital

 JEL Classification: C33, C35, J24, M51, M53